arielherself/espresso/README.md

 For many African countries America is an indispensable security ally.
 Its trade terms also offer preferential access to African exporters.
 And American humanitarian aid has saved millions of lives.
 Yet African politicians want more from their relationship with America, especially when their economies are suffering from the pandemic, the war in Ukraine and their own mismanagement.

 Donald Trump saw Africa through the prism of America’s contest with China.
 But Joe Biden wants to show that he takes the continent’s own agenda seriously.
 American officials say this summit is about listening to what Africans have to say.
 But Africans will still want to hear what America has to offer.

+## How to rebuild Ukraine, from Paris

+Ukraine’s president, Volodymyr Zelensky, and his French counterpart, Emmanuel Macron, are jointly hosting a conference in Paris on Tuesday on aid for Ukraine.
+Mr Zelensky is appearing by video link, while his prime minister, [Denys Shmyhal](https://te.arielherself.xyz/by-invitation/ukraines-prime-minister-says-reconstruction-planning-must-start-now/21808965), is in the French capital to drum up support for his war-battered country.
+Mr Shmyhal estimates that the [full-scale reconstruction](https://te.arielherself.xyz/international/2022/11/08/donors-are-already-mulling-a-marshall-plan-for-ukraine) of Ukraine will cost $750bn.

+The conference has two parts.
+An international roundtable is considering how to help Ukraine survive the winter.
+Mr Macron wants pledges for the supply of generators, medical equipment and other aid.
+A further bilateral discussion will consider how French firms can help with reconstruction.

+The meeting comes when Mr Macron is keen to show that, despite suggestions [from eastern European allies](https://te.arielherself.xyz/europe/2022/06/14/emmanuel-macron-seeks-to-advertise-his-support-for-ukraine) that he is soft on Russia, France is fully behind Ukraine.
+According to the Kiel Institute, a German research outfit, of EU countries only Germany has pledged more aid.

 ## World Cup semi-finals begin